On the derived category of 1-motives: The derived category of -motives

-2. The category $\M$ of Deligne's 1-motives has kernels and cokernels (see Proposition~\ref{lim}) but it is not abelian.
-This easily follows from the diagram hereabove: an isogeny has vanishing kernel and cokernel but it is not an isomorphism in $\M$. \end{remarks} \end{sloppypar}
+\begin{remark} The category $\M$ has kernels and cokernels (see Proposition~\ref{lim}) but is not abelian.
+This easily follows from the diagram in Lemma \ref{lisodel}: $(f,g)$ has vanishing kernel and cokernel but is not an isomorphism in $\M$. \end{remark}